Panera Tomato Soup (Copycat Recipe)

 Instructions

-• Pour the blended mixture into a large heavy bottom pot and bring it to a simmer over medium heat.
+• SIMMER SOUP: Pour the blended soup into a large heavy-bottomed pot.
+Bring to a gentle simmer over medium heat.

-• Garnish with croutons and fresh basil leaves.
-Enjoy!
+• SERVE: Taste and adjust seasoning if needed.
+Serve hot, garnished with croutons and fresh basil leaves.

 Donna’s Notes